[LUM#21] The Wild Boar of Discord

-One of the goals of Raphaël Mathevet and Simon Chamaillé, researchers at the Center for Functional and Evolutionary Ecology, who coordinated a project on integrated wild boar management, is to learn more about wild boars in order to better coexist with them.
+One of the goals of Raphaël Mathevet and Simon Chamaillé, researchers at the Center for Functional and Evolutionary Ecology who coordinated a project on integrated wild boar management, is to gain a better understanding of wild boars in order to coexist more effectively with them.

 photos © Creaturart, Francois Roux, Hedi-Kun – stock.adobe.com

-With 17 million hectares of woodland, France's forests have regained their pre-medieval clearance size.
-This rapidly expanding habitat is home to more than 1.5 million wild boars, which are pushing back its boundaries.
-This proximity can sometimes be a source of tension: "The increase in wild boar density is associated with a resurgence of agricultural damage, a rise in road collisions, and often conflicts between hunters, farmers, protected area managers, and other users of rural and peri-urban areas, " explains Raphaël Mathevet, a researcher at the Center for Functional and Evolutionary Ecology1.
+With 17 million hectares of forested land, France’s forests have regained the size they had before medieval deforestation.
+This rapidly expanding habitat is home to more than 1.5 million wild boars, which are pushing its boundaries ever further.
+This proximity is sometimes a source of tension: “The increase in wild boar densities is associated with a rise in agricultural damage, a growing number of road collisions, and often conflicts between hunters, farmers, protected area managers, and other users of rural and peri-urban lands, explains Raphaël Mathevet, a researcher at the Center for Functional and Evolutionary Ecology1.

-How can all these stakeholders agree on the right place for wild boar?
-To facilitate this coexistence, Simon Chamaillé and Raphaël Mathevet coordinated a project dedicated to the integrated management of this animal.
-"A better understanding of the biology, behavior, and habits of the animals, as well as the functional, economic, social, and ecological interdependencies of the territories concerned, is essential to creating a collaborative dynamic," explains Raphaël Mathevet.
+How can we help all these stakeholders come together to find the right place for wild boars?
+To facilitate this coexistence, Simon Chamaillé and Raphaël Mathevet have coordinated a project dedicated to the integrated management of this species.
+“Gaining a better understanding of the animals’ biology, behavior, and habits—as well as the functional, economic, social, and ecological interdependencies of the affected areas—is essential for fostering a collaborative dynamic, explains Raphaël Mathevet.

-Researchers set up camp in the Gardon Gorges and Écrins National Park with their bags full of GPS collars and camera traps to study the movements of wild boars.
-Their goal was to obtain factual data on how the animals use the space and to verify whether protected areas where hunting is prohibited serve as refuges for them.
-But they also wanted to meet with local residents to share this data with them and help them learn more about wild boars.
+Researchers set up camp in the Gardon Gorges and the Écrins National Park, bringing along GPS collars and camera traps to study the movements of wild boars.
+Their goal: to gather factual data on how the animals use the landscape, and thus determine whether protected areas where hunting is prohibited serve as refuges for them.
+But they also wanted to meet with local residents to share this data with them and help them better understand wild boars.

-Watch Raphaël Mathevet's lecture at the Agora des savoirs (Knowledge Forum) entitled "Wild boars, geographies of a political animal."
+Watch Raphaël Mathevet’s lecture at the Agora des savoirs: “Wild Boars: The Geographies of a Political Animal”

 1. Cefe (CNRS, UM, IRD, EPHE)